Vadlox/HydraQueue/README.md

 - All messages are prefixed for clarity.
 - Admin GUI for editing config in-game.
 - Full PlaceholderAPI support in all messages.
+- **Automatic update notification:** The plugin checks the [GitHub repository](https://github.com/Vadlox/HydraQueue) for updates on enable/reload and notifies admins in-game if a new version is available.
+The update notification message is configurable.

 ## Commands